 You may have come across a record type labeled "EBOT" when reviewing query statistics returned by the NS1 API.
 This is not a DNS record type you can configure, but rather a "virtual" record type used to provide more detailed reporting on queries for non-existent records in your zones.

-It's common behavior for recursive nameservers to first query AAAA for a domain and check the response -- even if you've only asked for the A record.
+It is common behavior for recursive name servers to first query AAAA for a domain and check the response—even if you've only asked for the A record.
 If NS1 were to return an NXDOMAIN (non-existent domain) response, it would indicate that neither AAAA nor A records exist for that name.
 If NOERROR is returned (the EBOT situation), the recursor will issue another query to retrieve the result of the A record.

 EBOT queries are not billed specially or separately from the rest of your traffic.
 While most DNS providers simply lump all queries related to a zone together when invoicing, NS1 breaks out EBOT queries specifically to differentiate between this common type of query and "true" NXDOMAIN traffic for domains that do not exist, so our customers can better understand the sources of their traffic.

 If you are seeing unusually high EBOT traffic, you may want to check the TTL of your SOA record and the NXDOMAIN TTL of your SOA.
 RFC 2308 instructs authoritative servers to select the minimum of these two values and construct a new SOA record to be served in the case of NXDOMAIN or EBOT behavior.
 Increasing whichever is the minimum value will decrease your EBOT query volume under many circumstances.